 If your mind and body are preoccupied with taking an impact from a kick or a blow or from the ground in a bad angle, you will lose few split seconds of reaction time that can be used against you.
 Still reaching for soft pressure point or a quick blow is much faster than changing the whole body positions even moving from safe one transitional point to another.

 So far it seems that some trainers have figured out that while boxing has the best training methods for the sport that allows protected punching alone, some of its tactics could not fit combining punching with kicking.

 At the same time some trainers realized that poking a soft pressure point before attempting to execute a grappling restraining technique works better and it is always a last resort must.

-Sports had always being evolved.
+Sports had always been evolved.
 At the same time the general rule was train harder not think harder.
-The proof is in the pudding we all agree to that, but now the question do we have enough proof that sports martial arts are good as self defense training methods?
+The proof is in the pudding we all agree to that, but now the question is do we have enough proof that sports martial arts are good as self defense training methods?

 No one can beat the current boxing champion in boxing nor the current wrestling champion in wrestling.
 If they mix they need to know their enemy.
 If they fear a violent attack they need to know their enemy and they need to train accordingly.